 When it comes down to analytics, there’s one type in particular that applies directly to peer-to-peer fundraising: predictive analytics.
 Predictive analytics takes the data you’ve collected on your donors and makes an attempt to predict their future behavior.
 This is done by finding patterns and trends in your fundraising data.

-So how does this apply to P2P?
+So how does this apply to peer-to-peer?

 - Collect the information you have, such as each supporter’s name, contact information, and giving history.

 - In addition to this information, gather data on these constituents’ social media activity, education, wealth, philanthropy, and more.

 - Using data that’s readily available about peer-to-peer supporters and participants in general, determine who in your database is most likely to participate.

 - Use your findings to target the right people and make decisions about who to contact.